ScratchAddons/ScratchAddons/.github/ISSUE_TEMPLATE/blank.md

 - Avoid creating duplicates!
 Read the FAQ page and search through issues and discussions before creating one.
 - Try to make a simple but descriptive title, and include the detailed information below.
 - Make sure to use the latest version of Scratch Addons.
-- For help, check our [FAQ page](https://scratchaddons.com/faq), open a [Discussion](https://github.com/ScratchAddons/ScratchAddons/discussions) or ask on our [Discord server](https://discord.gg/R5NBqwMjNc).
+- For help, check our FAQ page, open a discussion or ask on our Discord server.
+Links can be found on the previous page.

 -->